samuelhbne/proxy-xray/README.md

     --tttw <TROJAN-TCP-TLS-WS option>     password@host:port:/webpath
     --stdin                               Read XRay config from stdin instead of auto generation

-$ docker run --name proxy-xray -p 21080:1080 -p 65353:53/udp -p 28123:8123 -d samuelhbne/proxy-xray:amd64 --ltx bec24d96-410f-4723-8b3b-46987a1d9ed8@mydomain.duckdns.org:443
+$ docker run --name proxy-xray -p 21080:1080 -p 65353:53/udp -p 28123:8123 -d samuelhbne/proxy-xray --ltx bec24d96-410f-4723-8b3b-46987a1d9ed8@mydomain.duckdns.org:443
 ...
 ```

 ### NOTE2

-- Please replace "amd64" with the arch match the current box accordingly.
-For example: "arm64" for AWS ARM64 platform like A1, t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.
-- Please replace "mydomain.duckdns.org" with the Xray server hotsname you want to connect
+- Please replace "mydomain.duckdns.org" with the Xray server domain you want to connect
-- Please replace 21080 with the port number you want for SOCKS5 proxy TCP listerning.
+- Please replace 21080 (-p 21080:1080) with the port number you set for SOCKS5 proxy TCP listerning.
-- Please replace 28123 with the port number you want for HTTP proxy TCP listerning.
+- Please replace 28123 (-p 28123:8123) with the port number you set for HTTP proxy TCP listerning.
-- Please replace 65353 with the port number you want for DNS UDP listerning.
+- Please replace 65353 (-p 65353:53/udp) with the port number you set for DNS UDP listerning.
-- Please replace "bec24d96-410f-4723-8b3b-46987a1d9ed8" with the uuid you want to set for Xray server access.
+- Please replace "bec24d96-410f-4723-8b3b-46987a1d9ed8" with the uuid you set for Xray server access.

 ## How to verify if proxy tunnel is working properly